 Want to lime, fete, and talk like a Trini?

 So what is “liming”, exactly?
-All it really means is passing time and enjoying yourself, with company, in whatever way you like!
+To lime is to simply pass time and enjoy yourself, with your tribe, in whatever way you like!
 Liming is doing anything, anywhere at all, in company and in a way that de-stresses.
 Americans would say “hanging out”.
 Trinis take this so seriously that they have made this into an art, and a science — so much so that the word even appears in the New Oxford American Dictionary!

 Whether you’re limin’ hard (like partying), or limin’ soft (probably chillin’ in a bar or lounge), you’ll find that each community has its favourite bars and haunts.
-There are, however, certain epicentres that inspire pub crawls and club-hopping for those with the resources: Woodbrook (especially Ariapita Avenue, or “De Avenue”, and nearby One Woodbrook Place); Western Main Road (St James); St Clair; MovieTowne (Port of Spain, Chaguanas, and San Fernando — for movies, food, drinks, live entertainment and more on site); Trincity Mall; Grand Bazaar (Valsayn); and popular haunts in major towns like Arima and San Fernando.
+There are, however, certain epicentres that inspire pub crawls and club-hopping for those with the monetary and energetic resources: Woodbrook (especially Ariapita Avenue, or “De Avenue”, and nearby One Woodbrook Place); Western Main Road (St James); St Clair; MovieTowne (Port of Spain, Chaguanas, and San Fernando — for movies, food, drinks, live entertainment and more on site); Trincity Mall; Grand Bazaar (Valsayn); and popular haunts in major towns like Arima and San Fernando.
 You’ll also find a range of swanky lounges in the larger hotels around the country (see our Accommodation and Food & dining sections for more.)

-- Heading east and central: Island Club Casino (Valsayn); Sandbaggers (Trincity); and Trevor’s Edge (St Augustine)
+- Heading east and central: Island Club Casino (Valsayn); Sandbaggers (Trincity); Trevor’s Edge (St Augustine); Woodford Café (Chaguanas)

-- Around San Fernando: Hi RPM; Privé; Royal Princess Casino (also with branches in Port of Spain and Chaguanas); and Space La Nouba.
+- Around San Fernando: Club Next; Hi RPM; Privé; Royal Princess Casino (also with branches in Port of Spain and Chaguanas); and Space La Nouba.

 Liming parlance, par excellence

-- Bacchanal: multi-purpose word covering any conflict, chaos and confusion
+- Bacchanal: multi-purpose word covering scandals, fights, or any chaos and confusion (whether pleasurable or not)

 - Ent: “Not so?”
 Used especially for emphasis … ent?